How to increase sales by improving your product pages?

 If you have any questions about any of the topics I’ve discussed, please feel free to leave them in the comments below.

-Paul Rogers works as Head of Digital Marketing for GPMD, a London-based ecommerce web development and online marketing agency.
+Paul Rogers is currently Head of Digital Marketing at GPMD, a London-based ecommerce web development and online marketing agency.
 Paul is extremely passionate about ecommerce and marketing and has previously worked in-house for an online retail company and for a PR agency.
-You can find Paul on LinkedIn, Twitter and Google Plus.
+You can find Paul on LinkedIn and Twitter and connect on Google Plus.